 We wrapped up our last Academy of 2017 in November.
 In the below guest blog post, Stephanie – who has been a Next Jumper since 2016 – shares her key takeaways from the 3-Day Workshop and why this Academy was different from the others.

-From our action-packed week, we want to share with you the key takeaways from Academy in building a culture of feedback and why it matters:
+From our action-packed week, we want to share key takeaways in building a culture of feedback and why it matters:

 2. How do you train leaders and adaptive learning teams in the 21st century?
 By making them better decision-makers.
-At Next Jump, employees go through the “Decision-Making Gym” to train decision-making skills, get feedback, and iterate.
+At Next Jump, employees go through the “Decision-Making Gym” to practice making decisions, receiving feedback, and iterating.

 3. Getting a lot of feedback doesn’t guarantee performance, but not getting feedback guarantees failure.
-Regardless of whether positive or negative, high performance leaders and teams are receiving feedback on a consistent basis.
+Regardless of whether the feedback is positive or negative, high-performing leaders and teams receive feedback on a consistent basis.

-b.
-Events-based feedback: has your team recently held a group meeting, product demo, or initiative?
-Voice your feedback to the group on what worked, what didn’t work, and how as a team you can improve moving forward.
+- Events-based or technical feedback: has your team recently held a group meeting, product demo, or initiative?
+Voice your feedback to the group on what worked, what didn’t work, and how team members can improve moving forward.

-c.
-Self-assessment feedback: encourage team members to lead with their self-assessment on a project or initiative.
+- Self-assessment feedback: encourage team members to lead with their self-assessment on a project or initiative, with questions like “How well did I think I did?
+What could I have done better or differently?”
 This helps create an open environment for reflection and honest feedback.

-Interested in learning more about Academy or attending a future one?
+Interested in learning more about Leadership Academy or attending a future workshop?
 Visit here.